raulmejia/Testing_lipidosis_variants/README.md

 # Testing lipidosis variants

-Several test for a the lipidosis variants, but the aim is that this code could be used for another variant sets as well
+Several filters for a variant table (thinked initially for DIL case), but the aim is that this code could be used for another variant sets as well